UCL-MIRSG/xnat-aws/README.md

 ## Quick start

-Once you have installed and set up the requirements, there are three steps to deploying XNAT on AWS:
+Once you have installed and set up the requirements, there are three steps to deploying XNAT on AWS.
+If re-running the deployment i.e. returning after `terraform destroy`, you may be able to skip the first two steps:

 1. [Generate credentials](credentials/README.md).
 From the `xnat-aws/credentials` directory, type: